International Woman's Flag Football Association: History

 In April 1997, the International Women's Flag Football Association (IWFFA) was founded by Diane Beruldsen and is the first international women's flag football association.
 The IWFFA was developed from previous leagues founded by Diane Beruldsen: Brooklyn Women's Flag Football League, New York Women's Flag Football League, Key West Women's Flag Football League.
 In 1995 Ms. Beruldsen founded the National Women's Flag Football Association, the very first women's national flag football association.

 Since its inception, the IWFFA has traveled to other countries throughout Europe to introduce the sport and start new teams and leagues.
-In the fall of 1997, the IWFFA brought flag football to Scandinavia by starting the first women's flag football team in Denmark called the: Copenhagen Mermaids.
+In 1997, the IWFFA brought flag football to Scandinavia by starting the first women's flag football team in Denmark: the Copenhagen Mermaids.
 In 1999 the Oslo Trolls (Norway) was formed.
 In 2000, the Gothenburg Angels (Sweden), Team Ice (Iceland) was formed and as the IWFFA traveled for six months during its 2000 promotional tour throughout the Nordic Region (Norway, Sweden, Denmark, Iceland, Finland), many teams were formed and thus, the Nordic Region for Women's Flag Football.
 The IWFFA travels all over the world to promote female flag football.
 The majority of teams and leagues are in the United States where it holds the largest female flag football tournament: Kelly McGillis Classic (KMC).
 In 2001, the KMC hosted 49 teams, 9 international and 40 national teams from the USA.
 It was the largest international flag football competition ever which brought 1,500 flag football players to the island of Key West, Florida, USA.

 The First Annual World Challenge Game sponsored by Tylenol was held in 2008 following the regular tournament play of the Kelly McGillis Classic.
 U.S.A.
 All Stars vs International All Stars make up the two competing teams in the World Challenge Games, which has become a great competition displaying female flag football athleticism at its best.